Acute compartment syndrome – Step 1

 Sit at a table.
 Place your hand on the ball and move the ball away from your body and back again.

-Sit with your hand over the edge of a table.
-Palm facing upwards.
+Sit with your hand hanging over the edge of a table, palm facing upwards.
 Bend and stretch your wrist.

-Sit with your hand over the edge of a table.
-Palm facing down.
+Sit with your hand hanging over the edge of a table.
+Palm facing downwards.
 Bend and stretch your wrist.